×

 One of the most versatile, amusing and helpful French learning tools is music.
 From traditional ballad singers such as Édith Piaf to modern Belgian stars like Stromae, the francophone world has contributed much to music.

 As catchy as a song may be, it’s often difficult to catch the actual words, especially if you’re a beginner.
-When words are sung, the voice rises and falls more frequently and is more emotive, making comprehension a different challenge than with plain, spoken French.
+When words are sung, the voice rises and falls more frequently and is more emotive, making comprehension more challenging than with plain, spoken French.

 Following along with the words will help you connect the written word with the spoken word.
 It’s a great way to practice both listening comprehension and the French accent.